-English Language Proficiency (ELP) Standards/English Language Arts (ELA) Alignment

-Integrating Supports for English Learners into ELA Teaching and Learning
+English Language Proficiency (ELP) Standards/English Language Arts (ELA) Alignment Integrating Supports for English Learners into ELA Teaching and Learning

-Grade Level: Grade 1
+Grade Level: Grades 4-5

 Strategy: Focus: SOMETHING HAPPENED BUT SO COMPREHENSION ELa Standard: LA 10.1.6 Students will construct meaning by applying prior knowledge, using text information, and monitoring comprehension while reading increasingly complex grade-level literary and informational text.
-ELA Indicator (by grade): LA 1.1.6.d Retell major events and key details from a literary text and/or media.
-LA 1.1.6.e Retell main ideas and supporting details from informational text and/or media.
-ELP Corresponding Standard(s): ELP 1.1 Construct meaning from oral presentations and literary and informational text through grade-appropriate listening, reading and viewing.
+ELA Indicator (by grade): LA 4.1.6.d Summarize a literary text and/or media, using key details to identify the theme.
+LA 5.1.6.d Summarize and analyze a literary text and/or media, using key details to explain the theme.
+ELP Corresponding Standard(s): 4-5.1 Construct meaning from oral presentations and literary and informational text through grade appropriate listening, reading, and viewing.
 Objective/Learning Target: I can make comparisons between a literary text and informational text in print, digital, and/or other media.
 Time Required: Whole class period Materials Needed: Whole-class viewing device (projector, document camera).
 Handouts with basic sequence and examples for both.
 (Handout #1).
 See Attached.
-USE GRADE APPROPRIATE VERSION Handout with T-Chart.
+Handout with T-Chart.
 (Handout #2).
 See Attached.
 Three sets of fiction and nonfiction texts with same topic.
 Strategy Overview and Rationale: Something Happened And Then/Somebody Wanted But So are summarization techniques for nonfiction and fiction texts.
-The goal is to use these templates to support students as they write one-or two-sentence summaries of longer text.
+The goal is to use these templates to support students as they write one-or two- sentence summaries of longer text.